Version for device: MinION

 Note: The Adapter Mix (AMX) must be added last and immediately before the ligation step.

 A white precipitate may form upon addition of the adapter ligation mix to the dA-tailed DNA.
 Adding the ligation mixture in two parts helps to reduce precipitation.
-However, the presence of a precipitate does not necessarily indicate failure of ligation of the sequencing adapter to target molecule ends.
+However, the presence of a precipitate does not indicate failure of ligation of the sequencing adapter to target molecule ends.

 AMPure XP bead purification